AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Introduction

 Despite this momentum, the academic literature remains conceptually fragmented.
 Existing studies tend to focus on one of three levels in isolation.
 The first examines the performance of finance-specific LLMs and reasoning systems.
 The second studies application domains such as trading, portfolio management, or compliance.
 The third, often in policy or regulatory work, discusses systemic risk, oversight, and governance.
 What remains underdeveloped is a unified analytical framework that connects these levels.
 Yet this connection is precisely where the most important questions arise.
 The architecture of an AI agent influences what data it sees, how it reasons, how much discretion it is given, and how its outputs are translated into financial action.
 Those micro-level design choices may in turn shape macro-level outcomes such as information efficiency, liquidity resilience, behavioural correlation, market concentration, and supervisory complexity.

-\textbf{This paper argues that the systemic impact of AI in finance depends not only on model intelligence but on the architecture, coupling, and governance of agentic systems.} In other words, the economic and systemic consequences of AI adoption arise less from the raw capabilities of individual models than from how AI agents are embedded in institutional workflows, technological infrastructures, and market interaction networks.
+The central argument of the paper is that the systemic impact of AI in finance depends not only on model intelligence but on the architecture, coupling, and governance of agentic systems.
+In other words, the economic and systemic consequences of AI adoption arise less from the raw capabilities of individual models than from how AI agents are embedded in institutional workflows, technological infrastructures, and market interaction networks.

 To analyse this transition, the paper develops an integrated framework for what we call \emph{agentic finance}, defined as financial market settings in which autonomous or semi-autonomous AI systems participate in information processing, decision support, monitoring, or execution in ways that are economically relevant for market outcomes.
-The paper is organised around three research questions:
+The analysis is organised around three research questions:

 \begin{enumerate}[label=\textbf{RQ\arabic*:}, leftmargin=2.2cm] \item What constitutes the architecture of an AI financial agent? \item In which financial activities can AI agents meaningfully augment or replace human decision-making? \item What systemic implications could arise from the large-scale adoption of AI agents in financial markets? \end{enumerate}